This post may contain affiliate links. Please read my disclosure policy.

-With a couple of minutes of prep earlier in the day, this incredibly easy salmon recipe can be on your dinner table in about 10 minutes.
+With a couple of minutes of prep earlier in the day, this incredibly Easy Sesame Teriyaki Salmon recipe can be on your dinner table in about 10 minutes.
 Don’t let the quick and easy part fool you – it is absolutely delicious!

 I have some exciting news to share with you today.
 For the past couple of months, I’ve been obsessively working on a new site design – nit-picking my way through all the little choices along the way.
 And, holy cow, there are a lot of decisions to be made!
 Although everyone around here has been immensely patient with me, I’m pretty sure I’m driving these men crazy.
 No, I’m absolutely sure.